Yellow Archangel, Yellow Deadnettle, and Yellow Weaselsnout.

 General: Yellow Lamium is an evergreen, perennial groundcover that can grow trailing or upright over low-growing vegetation.

 Flowers: Small and yellow with orange or brown markings on them.
 Flowers have hooded upper petals and a lipped lower petal.
 Together, they form into four nutlets, each containing one seed.

-Goutweed, Bishop’s Weed, or Ground Elder (Aegopodium podagraria) has white flowers arranged in umbels or umbrella-shaped clusters.
+Goutweed, Bishop’s Weed, or Ground Elder (Aegopodium podagraria) can be differentiated from Yellow Lamium by its leaves that grow in groups of 3.
+It also has white flowers arranged in umbels or umbrella-shaped clusters.

 Habitat and Origin

 Yellow Lamium is native to Europe and was introduced to North America as a garden ornamental.
 While this species is found in a wide range of light conditions and a variety of soil types, it tends to prefer habitats with full shade and moist soils that are rich in organic matter.
 Therefore, Yellow Lamium is often spotted in ravines, greenbelts, forested areas, and parks.
 Due to its popularity as a hardy groundcover, this plant is also typically found in gardens, along ornamental borders, or as a component of hanging baskets.

 Yellow Lamium can propagate vegetatively and by seed.
 Vegetative propagation occurs through the stolons, as well as through root and stem fragments.
 If a root or stem fragment touches the soil, it can sprout into an entirely new plant.
 Seed propagation, however, tends to be less common for this species.